 International partnerships and collaboration with expert institutions can facilitate the transition for African countries to develop and implement better biosecurity governance.
-WorldFish and the Norwegian Veterinary Institute will utilize their expertise (aquaculture, aquatic animal health, epidemiology, molecular diagnostics, vaccinology) and tap into their networks, internationally and in Sub-Saharan Africa including the College of Basic and Applied Sciences (CBAS) of the University of Ghana (UG) and The college of Agriculture & Veterinary Sciences (CAVS) of the University of Nairobi (UN), to support research and education in Sub-Saharan Africa in aquatic animal health management under the broader framework of aquatic food systems and One Health and to achieve the following three higher level outcomes ;
+This is a joint project between WorldFish and the Norwegian Veterinary Institute that will utilize research expertise (aquaculture, aquatic animal health, epidemiology, molecular diagnostics, vaccinology) networks, global and local partnerships including the College of Basic and Applied Sciences (CBAS) of the University of Ghana (UG) and the College of Agriculture & Veterinary Sciences (CAVS) of the University of Nairobi (UN), to support research and education in Sub-Saharan Africa in aquatic animal health management under the broader framework of aquatic food systems and One Health and to achieve three higher-level outcomes listed below.

 Higher level outcomes include:

 - Research capacity on aquatic animal health management in Sub-Saharan Africa countries improved

 - Institutional capacity and learners’ knowledge and practical skills on aquatic animal health to improve the aquaculture related education services and extension capacity in Sub-Saharan Africa countries enhanced